Information on courses

 Notes: interested participants are required to contact the teacher in advance, so to organize the first meetings.

-Numerical methods for option pricing (12 hours - 3 CFU)
+Numerical methods for option pricing

 Content: introduction to differential model problems for option pricing in the Black-Scholes framework, analysis of peculiar troubles and advantages in application of standard numerical methods for partial differential problems: Finite Difference, Finite Element, Boundary Element, Binomial, Monte Carlo.